mIRC

 Where do you get the software?

 The program will ask for your nickname and email address.
 Both can be kept a secret to others if you want.
 Your work for the SETI@home project is identified by your email address.
 Make sure it is valid, your project password will be send to that address.
+When prompted, select SETI@home from the list of projects.

-Visit the Seti Website
+Visit the seti@HOME Website

 How to join mIRC's SETI Team?

 Just participating in the SETI@home project is great fun already, but working with looots of fellow mIRCers on a combined result is even better!
-After you have installed and started the SETI@home program (dont you like to see your PC doing some work!) you have to subscribe to the mIRC SETI Team at the SETI@home website.
-Simply click the Join this Team link, and fill in your SETI@home account info; your email address and password.
-If you didnt recieve your SETI@home password yet, use the special form to request for it.
-After this procedure you are a mIRC SETI Team member and you will see your results on the mIRC SETI Team statistics page.
+After you have installed and started the SETI@home program (don't you like to see your PC doing some work!) you have to log in to the SETI@home website.
+Afterwards, you can head on over to the mIRC SETI Team statistics page and click the "Join Team" link located there.
+After this procedure you are an mIRC SETI Team member.

 Welcome to our Team!